zsofiasomlai/pbx-group-security/content/challenges/set-up/ST-BP-blog-from-transcription.md

 difficulty  : medium
 skills      : IT User
 tech_stack  : Writing Skils
-who_are_you : Able to write a blog
+who_are_you : Excellent written and spoken English
 ---

 Chose one of the these transcribed texts (from audio file) :